JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 - add information about what can be patched by Gradle IntelliJ Plugin (+ links to its docs)
 - resolve content duplication, e.g., extensions point attributes are described in the [](plugin_extension_points.md#declaring-extension-points) section
-- when we backlink to related topic(s) maybe we could use same format as we have in custom language tutorial "Reference: [link]" always in same position for element and separated from textual description)